pololu/p-star-examples/usb-to-serial.X/README.md

 Linux and Mac OS X users do not need to install any drivers.

-See [the top-level README](../README.md) for information about building this example in the MPLAB XPress IDE or MPLAB X IDE and uploading it to the P-Star.
+See [the top-level README](../README.md) for information about building this example and writing it to the P-Star.

 ## Pinout